mkotowski/sequin/README.md

 ## Current state

-Common sequences are implemented, but there is still plenty of work to do - for instance, APC sequences are not supported yet.
+Common sequences are implemented, but there is still plenty of work to do.
+For instance, APC sequences are not supported yet.
 If you notice one of such missing sequences, or want to work on any other area of the project, feel free to open a PR. 😄